A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Mathematical background

-For simplicity we focus on a discretization using finite-differences schemes on a regular rectangular mesh.
-To discretize \eqref{eq:elasticHelm} one has to choose between two main approaches: \begin{enumerate} \item A node-based discretization where all the components $u_1,u_2$ and $u_3$ are placed at the same locations on the nodes of the grid cell. \item A staggered grid approach where the components $u_1,u_2$ and $u_3$ are placed on different faces or edges of the grid cell. \end{enumerate} The advantage of the nodal approach (option \ref{item:nodal}) is that one can formulate high-order or optimally weighted second-order discretizations using a compact 27-point stencil \cite{kelly1976synthetic,vstekl1998accurate,gosselin20143d} at each component.
-The reasons for using this approach are (1) such discretizations leads to low dispersion error and (2) the 27-point stencil is a favorable sparsity pattern for numerical solvers.
-This pattern leads to fast memory access to a vector $\bfu$ when applying a matrix-vector multiplication, and low fill-in when using direct solvers such as MUMPS \cite{MUMPS2001} or PARDISO \cite{schenk2004solving}.
-For the same reasons, similar nodal discretization schemes are also used for discretizing the acoustic \eqref{eq:acousitcHelm} in \cite{operto20073d,singer1998high,singer2006sixth,turkel2013compact}.
-On the other hand, the disadvantage of the nodal approach for discretizing the elastic equation \eqref{eq:elasticHelm} is that there are relatively large errors in cases of nearly incompressible materials when $\mu \ll \lambda$ \cite{rizzuti2016multigrid}.
-The situation in the staggered discretization (option 2) is the opposite from the one in the nodal discretization.
-On the one hand, the staggered discretization is stable for nearly incompressible materials \cite{virieux1986p,levander1988fourth}.
-On the other hand, compact high-order finite difference discretizations are currently not available.
-For example, the fourth order schemes of \cite{levander1988fourth,li2016Fourth} create stencils that are wider than the 27-point stencil block, because the gradient itself is approximated by a fourth order operator.
-This leads to relatively high memory access time in matrix-vector products, and relatively high fill-in using direct methods.
-Still, the high order schemes are important for minimizing the dispersion error that is significant in standard second order schemes, if the mesh is not fine enough.
+To discretize \eqref{eq:elasticHelm} using a finite-differences scheme on a regular mesh, one have to choose between two approaches: node-based or staggered grid discretization.
+In the former, the displacement components $u_1,u_2$ and $u_3$ are located at the nodes of a grid cell, and in the latter the displacement components are located on the faces of the cell.
+The advantage of the nodal approach is the ability to formulate high-order or optimally weighted second-order discretizations using a compact 27-point stencil \cite{kelly1976synthetic,vstekl1998accurate,gosselin20143d} at each component.
+Such stencils allow fast memory access in matrix-vector products, and low fill-in when using direct solvers such as MUMPS \cite{MUMPS2001} or PARDISO \cite{schenk2004solving}.
+For this reason, it is a common approach for discretizing the acoustic equation \eqref{eq:acousitcHelm}, see \cite{operto20073d, singer1998high, singer2006sixth, turkel2013compact}.
+However, in the case of the elastic equation \eqref{eq:elasticHelm} for nearly incompressible materials when $\mu \ll \lambda$, the nodal approach leads to relatively large errors \cite{rizzuti2016multigrid}, whereas the staggered discretization is stable for nearly incompressible materials \cite{virieux1986p,levander1988fourth}.
+On the other hand, compact high-order staggered discretizations are currently not available.
+For example, the fourth order schemes of \cite{levander1988fourth,li2016Fourth} create stencils that are wider than the 27-point stencil block to minimize dispersion errors.
+This, however, leads to relatively high memory access time in matrix-vector products, and high fill-in using direct methods.